Few states can boast as much diversity and rich culture as New York.

 Despite its elite history, NYU is known for being diverse and low-key, keeping its party scene to a minimum and its academics in the forefront.

-The University of Rochester is lucky enough to boast successes in diverse fields of study.
+The University of Rochester is a private research university, and is lucky enough to boast successes in diverse fields of study.

 It is well-known for the Eastman School of Music, considered one of the best music schools in the world, as well as the Institute of Optics, which is the first school in the US devoted specifically to the study.

-As of 2016, Rochester is one of the best New York schools offering a Nursing degree.
+As of 2016, Rochester is one of the best upstate New York schools offering a Nursing degree program.

 Rensselaer is considered the oldest technology-focused school in America and is one of the most celebrated polytechnic universities in the world.